brikis98/yevgeniy-brikman-homepage/_posts/2018-07-27-economics-in-one-lesson.md

 * Saving in the modern world (i.e., putting your money into banks and stocks) is the same as spending.
 That's because our financial institutions spend your money on loans and other business ventures.

 * In math the formulation of the problem contains the solution.
 This is inevitable.
 But inevitable conclusions are not always obvious conclusions, as some math problems are hard to solve!

+## Quotes

 As always, I've saved a few of my favorite quotes:

-"Practically all government attempts to redistribute wealth and income tend to smother productive incentives and lead toward general impoverishment.
+> Practically all government attempts to redistribute wealth and income tend to smother productive incentives and lead toward general impoverishment.
 It is the proper sphere of government to create and enforce a framework of law that prohibits force and fraud.
 But it must refrain from specific economic interventions.
 Government's main economic function is to encourage and preserve a free market.
 When Alexander the Great visited the philosopher Diogenes and asked whether he could do anything for him, Diogenes is said to have replied: "Yes, stand a little less between me and the sun."
-It is what every citizen is entitled to ask of his government."
+It is what every citizen is entitled to ask of his government.

-"There is a strange idea abroad, held by all monetary cranks, that credit is something a banker gives to a man.
+> There is a strange idea abroad, held by all monetary cranks, that credit is something a banker gives to a man.
 Credit, on the contrary, is something a man already has.
 He has it, perhaps, because he already has marketable assets of a greater cash value than the loan for which he is asking.
 Or he has it because his character and past record have earned it.
 He brings it into the bank with him.
 That is why the banker makes him the loan.
-The banker is not giving something for nothing."
+The banker is not giving something for nothing.

-"When personal incomes are taxed 50, 60 or 70 percent.
+> When personal incomes are taxed 50, 60 or 70 percent.
 People begin to ask themselves why they should work six, eight or nine months of the entire year for the government, and only six, four or three months for themselves and their families.
-If they lose the whole dollar when they lose, but can keep only a fraction of it when they win, they decide that it is foolish to take risks with their capital."
+If they lose the whole dollar when they lose, but can keep only a fraction of it when they win, they decide that it is foolish to take risks with their capital.

 ## Rating